By: Madeleine Ortiz

 “If I dwell on the fact that I’ll be thinking about my weight and food choices for the rest of my life, I get overwhelmed,” Henriette tells us.
 It can feel even more frustrating at the grocery store – where the healthier, lower sugar and more nutrient dense options also always seem to be the more pricey ones.
 Sometimes it can feel like society is against us… and that coupled with losing weight and keeping it off being a “forever” process can make even the strongest folks feel like giving up.
 Henriette, however, takes her healthy lifestyle one choice at a time.
 Thinking too much about the long road ahead can be discouraging, she warns.
 It’s easier to stay focused and make good choices when you’re taking it step by step.
 And she adds, even easier still if you allow room for the occasional, guilt-free indulgence.

 Henriette is a giver.
 When her sons were young, she volunteered at their school as often as she could.
-When she wasn’t helping out at school, she was reaching out to friends and family in between spending time with her husband of forty years.
-Now her sons are adults and she happily dedicates most of her time to her full-time job.
-And when she does get a chance to visit her sons, she can’t help but slip back into mother mode and cook them all their favorite foods.
+When she wasn’t helping out at school, she was reaching out to friends & family in between spending time with her husband.
+Now, her sons are adults and she happily dedicates most of her time to her job.
+And when she does get a chance to visit her sons, she can’t help but slip back into mother mode and cook them their favorite foods.
 “I love taking care of others,” she beams.
-But that doesn’t mean she still doesn’t need to schedule some time for her own self-care – and you should too.
+But that doesn’t mean she still doesn’t need to schedule some time for her own self-care – and you should, too.
 Scheduling time for yourself isn’t selfish, it’s essential.
-Whether it’s reading like Henriette enjoys, taking part in daily movement or even making sure that you’re keeping up with your doctors appointments, the better you care for yourself the healthier you’ll be.
-And the better you will be able to care for others.
+Whether it’s reading like Henriette enjoys, taking part in daily movement, or even making sure that you’re keeping up with your doctors appointments, the better you care for yourself, the healthier you’ll be… and the better you will be able to care for others.

 “I could write a book on calories,” says Henriette.
-She’s read about and tried so many kinds of diets and programs that she knows it’s not a lack of knowledge about nutrition that’s preventing her from losing weight.
-She’s even a lifelong member of WW, formerly Weight Watchers, and though she still attends the occasional meeting, it’s just not enough for her anymore.
+She’s read about and tried so many kinds of diets & programs that she knows it’s not a lack of knowledge about nutrition preventing her from losing weight.
+She’s even a lifelong member of Weight Watchers, and though she still attends the occasional meeting, it’s just not enough for her anymore.
 “I’m not dissing WW, it’s a great program,” she says, “but I’m at this point where I just need to know more, need knowledge … need to know why I lose focus when I think I’m hungry and I can’t think about anything else anymore.”
-She likes reading, researching and watching My Weight What to Know videos and live shows because she knows she’s learning about weight and health at a level that’s more than just “diet deep.”
-She admits that she’s emotional, and she’ll probably always have an emotional attachment to food (that’s human!), but the more she learns, the easier it is for her to approach her nutrition and her body in a scientific way.
-Really understanding the mechanisms in your body that regulate body weight gives you perspective and can make a big difference when it comes to making sustainable change.
+She likes researching and watching our My Weight – What to Know videos and live shows because she knows she’s learning about weight and health at a level that’s more than just “diet deep.”
+She admits that she’s emotional, and she’ll probably always have an emotional attachment to food (that’s human!) – but the more she learns, the easier it is for her to approach her nutrition and her body in a scientific way.
+Really understanding the mechanisms in your body that regulate body weight can make a big difference when it comes to making sustainable change.

 It doesn’t make Henriette happy that obesity is a chronic medical condition, but she knows it’s true.
-“I don’t like thinking about obesity like a disease because sometimes it feels like I’m taking away care or attention from more serious things like cancer or something like that, but I know it IS a disease.”
-And the more she started learning and watching videos on My Weight What to Know, the more she started realizing that it is something she deserves to receive help for.
+“I don’t like thinking about obesity like a disease, because sometimes it feels like I’m taking away care or attention from more serious things like cancer… but I know it IS a disease.”
+The more she started learning and watching videos on our website, My Weight – What to Know, the more she started realizing that it is something she deserves to receive help for.
 Obesity and excess weight are not simple problems that can be solved with DIY solutions, and that realization, though difficult, is what really drove her to seek help from a healthcare professional.
-The first person that really helped her, she says, was a nutritionist.
-And it wasn’t really because she lost a significant amount of weight when working with her – it was because she listened to Henriette and offered practical information and advice.
+The first person that really helped her, she says, was a dietitian.
+This wasn’t because she lost a significant amount of weight when working with her – it was because she truly listened to Henriette and offered practical information & advice.
 “I got so many great takeaways from working with her,” she recalls, “and I finally realized the value in seeking help from a professional.”
-It can really make all the difference when it comes to support and success.
+That can make all the difference when it comes to success.